Bohey Dulang is a mountainous island formed by the remnants of an ancient volcano.

 Today, the area is still a paradise for bird watchers where species including black-naped fruit doves, owls, hornbills, partridges and babblers freely roam the area.

-IV.
-Bajau Laut (Sea Gypsies) Village
+4. Bajau Laut (Sea Gypsies) settlements

 Most visitors to the island come to catch a glimpse of the Bajau Laut settlements set amidst the majestic backdrop of the mountainous Bodgaya and Bohey Dulang islands.